keuller/redux-action-help/README.md

 Redux Action Helpers
 ======================

+This lib tries to reduce boilerplate code when you're working with Redux.

 ### Create Constants Helper

 Using Redux action you must set **type** attribute on action.
 It is commonly used through string constats like: **SAVE = 'SAVE'**.
 This is boilerplate code and we must reduce it.
-The ```createConstants``` function solve that problem.
+The ```createConstants``` function solve this problem.
 We can use this function to create all constants we need to.

 ```
 import { createConstants } from 'redux-action-helper'